About the Profiles API

-A Zendesk Support account on a Zendesk Suite plan is required to use the API.
+Get a Zendesk Support account on a Zendesk Suite plan.
+It is automatically enabled to use the API.

 You can get a free, 14-day trial account.
 If you're interested in becoming a Zendesk developer partner, you can convert your trial account into a sponsored Zendesk Support account.